rickp2006/Drupal-Media/README.md

 # drupal-media
-Documentation for setting up Media in Drupal 8
+Documentation for setting up Media in Drupal 8 (versions 8.5 and up)